noaione/yuusha-shoukan-ln/sources/v08/chapter2.md

 [...Courage?]

-A calm voice, but I can definitely feel the firmness within it...I think what Sieg-san will be talking about is probably something very important for her.
+A calm voice, but I can definitely feel the firmness within it...
+I think what Sieg-san will be talking about is probably something very important for her.
 Because I felt that, I also looked straight at Sieg-san when I replied to her with a serious expression on my face.